 • 25% tax relief top-up — for every £80 you put in, the government adds £20.
 If you're a higher-rate taxpayer, you can claim even more back through your tax return.

-• Tax-free growth — like an ISA, everything inside a SIPP grows free of capital gains and dividend tax.
+• Tax-free growth — like an ISA, everything inside a SIPP grows free of capital gains and dividend tax under current rules.
+Tax treatment depends on individual circumstances and may change.

 • Access from age 57 — you can start drawing from your SIPP at 57 (rising to 58 in 2028).
-Take up to 25% completely tax-free as a lump sum.
+Up to 25% can be taken tax-free under current rules, with the remainder taxed as income.

 Don't Do This